ah teaches interface design (Aesthetic Affordances lecture)

 Our design should be driven by our user's goals — a desired outcome or intended experience.
 The challenge is that a user's goals can span from well-defined to unintelligible.

-Example: Find the nearest whisky jack.
+Example: Find the nearest whisky jack (also known as a grey jay).

 A grey jay (also called a whisky jack) looking out from a tree